fhoedemakers/PicoSystemInfoNesLoader/README.md

 It is also possible to flash a new version of the Emulator to the PicoSystem.

+The application is tested in Windows 11 x64.
+The application should also work on a 32 and 64 bit versions of Windows 10.

 ![Screenshot](assets/Screen.png)

 ## Where to buy the PicoSystem